openaccesstoimmigrants/EmpowerItaly/README.md

 1. Introduction
 ___
 In recent years is notable the movement of immigrants entering Italy (legally or illegaly) and how this is also a matter for the different government leaders the country have had.

+Regqarding this fact, we would like to understand the level of education of legal immigrants living in Italy and their participation in the labour market following the hypothesis below.

+-If part of immigrants have a high level of education that somehow would guarantee some employability.
+-If a certain group (seperated by gender) is more educated, that would mean they're more active in the market.

+2. Scenario

+3. Original dataset and mushup dataset

+Aspects being studied:

+-The number of legal immigrants